The British market 2 years after Brexit - how to sell on Amazon.co.uk?

 23 Nov 2022

-Access to the Internet in the United Kingdom is almost universal.
-Over 90% of residents use the internet and shop online.
-For many years, this market has been one of the largest in Europe and in the world.
-According to estimates from the Electronic Economy Chamber, further growth is expected over the next 2 years, and by 2024, online sales will reach approximately 25% of total sales in this country.
-After the United Kingdom left the European Union, many entrepreneurs from the continent ceased supplies to the UK due to complicated legal regulations and new obligations.
-Does the e-commerce market in the United Kingdom still have potential for European entrepreneurs?
-How has Brexit affected offline and online sales in this country?
-In this new article, we examine whether it is worth investing in expansion into British marketplaces.
+Since the United Kingdom left the European Union, many entrepreneurs from the continent have given up on supplying to the UK due to complicated legal regulations and new obligations.
+Does the e-commerce market in the United Kingdom still hold potential for European entrepreneurs?
+How has Brexit affected brick-and-mortar as well as online sales in this country?
+In a new article, we explore whether it is worth investing in expansion into British marketplaces.

 What does the British e-commerce market look like in 2022?

-In terms of online sales, the United Kingdom is a wealthy and developed market, where only a small percentage of the population does not shop online.
-Since 2015, the turnover of companies in the e-commerce segment has increased from £42.6 billion to £129 billion.
+In terms of online sales, the United Kingdom is a wealthy and developed market where only a small percentage of society does not shop online.
+Since 2015, the turnover of e-commerce sector businesses has risen from £42.6 billion to £129 billion.

 Source: E-commerce revenue in the United Kingdom (UK) from 2015 to 2021, https://www.statista.com/statistics/282162/e-commerce-annual-sales-in-the-united-kingdom-uk/